GSA/site-scanning-documentation/about/project-management/proposals/agency-bureau-website-directory.md

 Modifying Touchpoints to become a complete solution for a cross-government website need would be easy, scalable, and agency-friendly.

 One key feature that would need to be developed would be for the resulting directory to be publicly available as a bulk file.
-Right now, Touchpoints data is available via an API, but there's important use cases that would benefit from the complete directory also being downloadable and accessible at a fixed location as a bulk, flat file.
+Right now, Touchpoints data is available via an API, but there are important use cases that would benefit from the complete directory also being downloadable and accessible at a fixed location as a bulk, flat file.
 However, this is not a difficult feature to add.

 2) One centralized, agreed-upon file